UniHD-CEG/camuy/README.md

                                         resultMatrixSize);
 ```

+#### Optional: Reset iteration counts/execution metrics

+The iteration counts can be reset through the method `resetIterationCounts()`.
+The other execution metrics can be reset through the method `resetDataMovementAndFootprintMetrics()`.

+#### Optional: Reset Memory Management Unit

+The Memory Management Unit can be reset by the method `resetMemoryManagementUnit()`.
+In dynamic allocation mode, the array emulating the unified buffer is freed, and the dope vectors of the stored matrices are deleted.
+In static allocation mode, this simply results in deletion of the corresponding dope vectors.

 ### mpusim_wrapper

 This library serves as a wrapper for the mpu_simulator library.
 It ensures that only a single instance of the model is active at any given point.
 It also ensures that the input matrices are padded for input sizes that are outside the limitations of the emulator.
+After every multiplication, the iteration count and execution metrics are reset.

 ### mpusim_conv2d

 This project contains the C++ implementation of a TensorFlow conv2d layer, based on the original TensorFlow Conv2DUsingGemmOp operator found in https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/core/kernels/conv_ops_using_gemm.cc, that uses the mpu_simulator through the mpusim_wrapper library for GEMM-based convolution computation.
 It also provides a Tensorpack 2d convolution operator based on the on the original Tensorpack Conv2d operator found in https://github.com/tensorpack/tensorpack/blob/master/tensorpack/models/conv2d.py, which calls the custom TensorFlow conv2d operator in the background.

+### Usage of the Tensorpack operator

+The custom Tensorpack operator MpuSimConv2D

 ### mpusim_fc

 This project implements the C++ implementation of a Tensorflow matrix multiplication layer, based on the TensorFlow operator MatMulOp https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/core/kernels/matmul_op.cc.

+### Usage of the Tensorpack operator